vanish87/UnityMPM/README.md

 It is **under development** and needs optimization and parameter tuning.

-Scrennshots are taken on Surface book 2 with GTX1060
+Screenshots are taken on Surface book 2 with GTX1060

 - APIC: [The Affine Particle-In-Cell Method](http://www.seas.upenn.edu/~cffjiang/research/apic/paper.pdf)
 - MPM: [The material point method for simulating continuum materials](https://www.seas.upenn.edu/~cffjiang/mpmcourse.html)